Introduction to Android

 The rest of this document introduces the following concepts:

-• Resources that are separate from the app code and that allow your app to gracefully optimize its behavior for a variety of device configurations.
+- Resources that are separate from the app code and that allow your app to gracefully optimize its behaviour for a variety of device configurations.

-The main site for Android is https://www.android.com.
-For programmers and developers, visit https://developer.android.com to download the Android Studio SDK, Android Training, API Guides and API documentation.
+The official website for the Android app development can be found at https://www.android.com.
+However, the programmers and developers should visit https://developer.android.com to download the Android Studio SDK, access Android Training, and find API Guides and documentation.